 Clarke's number 16 was retired and raised to the Spectrum rafters in a pre-game ceremony before a rabid sellout crowd of 17,191.
-The consummate leader still owns the all-time franchise marks for games played (1,144), assists (852), points (1,210), and shorthanded goals (32).
+The consummate leader -- who captained the franchise to their lone pair of Stanley Cup championships and retired as an active player to become the club's GM the previous spring -- still owns the all-time franchise marks for games played (1,144), assists (852), points (1,210), and shorthanded goals (32).

 The two tallies gave Kerr a four-game goal-scoring streak, in which the big winger scored seven times.
 In 15 games for the season, Kerr had posted 17 goals, including six-multiple goal contests.

-Derrick Smith, Dave Poulin, Rich Sutter, and Murray Craven also beat Hartford goalie Greg Millen in the rout.
+Derrick Smith, Dave Poulin, Rich Sutter, and Murray Craven also put the puck past Hartford goalie Greg Millen in the rout.

-1990 -- Rick Tocchet scored one goal and set up another and Pete Peeters turned away 28 of 29 shots as the Flyers dumped the Montreal Canadiens 4-1 at the Spectrum.
+1990 -- Rick Tocchet scored one goal and set up another and Pete Peeters turned away 28 shots as the Flyers dumped the Montreal Canadiens 4-1 at the Spectrum.